Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 There are 3 main ways to do that :
 - attach the exploit to the **OBD-II** (On-Board Diagnostic), the system providing self-diagnosis and reporting capabilities for repair technicians
 - exploit over on-board cellular
-- exploit over on-board Wifi
+- exploit over on-board Wi-fi

 ### OT (Operational Technology)